 3.2.5 Prices for Travel Cards and Fulfilment

-All sales of the Travelcards by the Service Provider shall be at the following prices which are in accordance with the applicable supply agreement in place with Cubic, unless otherwise notified by TfL.
+All sales of the Travelcards by the Service Provider shall be at the following prices (which may change yearly) which are in accordance with the applicable supply agreement in place with Cubic, unless otherwise notified by TfL.

 Unless otherwise agreed between the Parties in writing, the Service Provider shall not impose any charge or fee upon any Customer save for postage and packaging.